haim-barad/action-recognition-compressed-domain/README.md

-# ARCDnet: Action Recognition in the Compressed Domain
+# MFCD-Net: Action Recognition in the Compressed Domain
 Code for submission of Neurips 2019 paper entitled "ARCDnet: Accelerating Action Recognition In The Compressed Domain" Under contruction, Update every single day.